MalteNeugebauer/auto-pathfinder-feedback/README.md

 ### Way 3: Manual Integration Into Questions
 1. Append the code provided in [converttotree.mac](converttotree.mac) to the question variables box of your STACK question.
 The provided function allows for converting mathematical expressions into tree structured objects, which is necessary to calculate the according distances.
 1. Choose at what point you want the distance-based feedback to be given to the students and insert the following code into the according boxes of your potential response tree (PRT).
 Note, that to enter code into the PRT, you may need to switch to the code level in Moodle's integrated text editor.
- - 2.1 <a name="way-3-step-2-1"></a>To induce the distance calculation routine, copy and paste the code provided in [main.js](dist/main.js) as follows
+ - 2.1 <a name="way-3-step-2-1"></a>To induce the distance calculation routine, copy the code provided in [main.js](dist/main.js) and paste it into the PRT between `<script>`-tags in the following form.
 ```
 <script>...content of main.js goes here...</script>
 ```
- - 2.2 To inform the distance calculation routine about the **tree of the learner's input**, add the following code lines below.
-Replace `ans1` by the variable that contains the learner's input.
+ - 2.2 To inform the distance calculation routine about the **tree of the student's input**, add the following code lines below.
+Replace `ans1` by the variable that contains the student's input.

 ```
 <div class="maxima-code-output mco-student" style="display: none;">{@sconcat(converttotree(ans1))@}</div>
 ```
  - 2.3 To inform about the **sample solution's tree(s)** to compare with, add an arbitrary amount of the following lines, where `ta1` is to be replaced by the variable that contain a sample solution.
-The following example tells the system to compare the learner's input to two possible sample solutions, namely `ta1` and `ta1alt`.
+The following example tells the system to compare the student's input to two possible sample solutions, namely `ta1` and `ta1alt`.
 ```
 <div class="maxima-code-output mco-teacher" style="display: none;">{@sconcat(converttotree(ta1))@}</div>
 <div class="maxima-code-output mco-teacher" style="display: none;">{@sconcat(converttotree(ta1alt))@}</div>